 4. Invest in Flood Sensors

-Many property owners are unaware of this new mechanism, but you can invest in a flood detection and prevention sensor to be notified in the earliest stages of flooding.
+Many property owners are unaware of this new mechanism, but our water restoration technicians recommend you invest in a flood detection and prevention sensor to be notified in the earliest stages of flooding.
 They can be included within home security packages that are offered by LifeShield, FrontPoint, Vivint, ADT, SimpliSafe, and others.

 They also detect other sources of flooding, including unattended faucets, water-related appliance malfunctions, corroded water softeners, burst or leaking pipes, and other possible sources.
 But as soon as the water has been detected, you will receive a notification via text or e-mail to address the problem before it becomes catastrophic.